Clear, Comfortable Vision

 - Replace and care for your lenses by following your optometrist’s instructions.

-- If you have lenses that need to be cleaned, never do so using tap water.
+- If you have lenses that need to be cleaned, only use the recommended contact lens solution—never tap water.

 - Wash your hands with soap and water and dry them thoroughly before inserting or removing lenses.